Introduction

 Note: For why demos often fail to translate to production, see the Pitfalls article (PoCs that never scale).
 Keep this section focused on how to evaluate depth rather than recounting failures.

-Dimension 2: Integration Ease
+Dimension 2: Data & Integration

 Definition: How seamlessly the platform fits your systems, data, and workflows.